 Thoracic Outlet Syndrome

-The thoracic outlet is an aperture at the top of the rib cage through which the brachial plexus, subclavian artery and subclavian vein pass through en-route to the upper limb.
+The thoracic outlet is an aperture at the top of the rib cage through which the brachial plexus of nerves, subclavian artery and subclavian vein pass to and from the arm.
 There are a number of muscles (scalene muscles, pectoralis muscle) that attach to the clavicle and 1st rib within the confines of the thoracic outlet and impact on the aperture size.

-Thoracic outlet syndrome (TOS) is a mechanical space problem or the lack of it.
-As the neurovascular structures pass through the thoracic outlet they negotiate three specific tunnels created by the clavicle, 1st rib, scalene muscles, and pectoralis minor muscle: Interscalene triangle, costoclavicular space, subpectoralis space.
+Thoracic outlet syndrome (TOS) is a mechanical space problem, or rather - the lack of it.
+As the neurovascular structures pass through the thoracic outlet they negotiate three specific tunnels created by the clavicle, 1st rib, scalene muscles, and pectoralis minor muscle: interscalene triangle, costoclavicular space, subpectoralis space.
 Inadequate space within any of these tunnels will result in compression and irritation of the structures passing through them.
 The compressed neurovascular structures in decreasing frequency are the brachial plexus (90%), the subclavian vein (6%–7%), and the subclavian artery (3%–4%).

 TOS typically affects young adults between the ages of 20 and 40 years old who participate in sport e.g. golf, tennis, swimming.
 Individuals prone to poor posture or positioning as part of their employment are also prone to develop TOS e.g. computer workers, surgeons.